SmokeySam/My_Portfolio/README.md

 ## Icons :

 - I added my social accounts and used icons to link the accounts.
-Icons are also used for my skillset section to represent the area of topic.
+Icons are also used for my skill set section to represent the area of topic.

 ## Designs :

-- In Figma I created a random abstarct image for my page.
+- In Figma, I created a random abstract image for my page.

 ## Mockups :

 - I created my mockups in Figma.
 I designed for desktop, mobile and tablet.
-Some of the designs may slighty differ from the finished project.
+Some designs may slightly differ from the finished project.

 ![Mockup](images/mockups.png)

 # Layout & Features

 - The navbar has clickable links to parts of the page including : My work, My skills and Contact me.
-It also has links to three of my social accounts : Linkedln, Github and Dribbble.
+It also has links to three of my social accounts : LinkedIn, GitHub and Dribbble.

 - Underneath the navbar is my intro and title.
-Beside this is a image I made.
+Beside this is an image I made.

-- The project section has a heading what the application is followed by the name of the project.
+- The project section has a heading what the application, is followed by the name of the project.
 Beneath is a description.
-Along side is a image of the project which is also clickable to be directed to the project.
+Alongside is an image of the project, which is also clickable to be directed to the project.

 - Within my skill section it is broken into 3 rows : Frontend, Backend and Other.
-Each row has a icon followed by the heading of the skill and the technologies used beaneath.
+Each row has an icon followed by the heading of the skill and the technologies used beneath.

-* At the end of the webpage are my social accounts : Linkedln, GitHub, Dribbble.
-Some of which dont show on mobile or tablet view in the navbar.
+* At the end of the webpage are my social accounts : LinkedIn, GitHub, Dribbble.
+Some of which don't show on mobile or tablet view in the navbar.

 # Testing